xemu-project/xemu-website/docs/docs/getting-started.md

 only containing a dummy dashboard.
 [You can download this image from here!](https://github.com/mborgerson/xemu-hdd-image/releases/latest/download/xbox_hdd.qcow2.zip)

+!!! note
-**Note:** By design, this particular drive image does not contain the official Xbox dashboard, but instead contains only a dummy dashboard.
+    By design, this particular drive image does not contain the official Xbox dashboard, but instead contains only a dummy dashboard.
 Because of this, you may see an error message when starting xemu with an unmodified retail BIOS image due to the system failing to find a properly signed dashboard.

     If you would like to change your dashboard (perhaps to the official retail dashboard, or any alternative dashboard), or copy additional files over to the Xbox HDD, you can start xemu, using a modified BIOS image, and a disc containing an alternative dashboard.
 Then you can either install that dashboard, or connect to xemu using FTP to transfer your desired dashboard files to the HDD.

 ### Option 2: Image your real Xbox HDD